 Before you start throwing rocks at me I have to tell you that this is not my idea – it comes from a famous medieval text – “the chronicle of Dalimil”!
 Still, chances are that you never heard of this text and for me, this is a good enough reason to make a post about it.

 So what is this “Chronicle of Dalimil” you ask now?
-Well, it is a very important document for Czech people, because it is the first known text written in Czech language, somewhere in the first quarter of the XIV century.
+Well, it is a very important document for the Czech people.
+It is the first known text in the Czech language, written somewhere in the first quarter of the XIV century.
 The text was also translated to German and had many re-editions in this part of the world due to its enormous popularity.

 “Chronicle of Dalimil”

 In brief, this text provides us with the chronological history of the Slavs, starting with the most ancient of times and finishing with the important events of the XIV century.
-The author unfortunately does not provide us with sources for its claims, which was a normal practice at the time, but it is assumed that some of his ideas are based on the older chronicles written in Latin, not preserved today, as well as on some oral tradition of the Slavic tribes.
+The author, unfortunately, does not provide us with sources for its claims, which was normal practice at the time, but it is assumed that some of his ideas are based on the older chronicles written in Latin, not preserved today, as well as on some oral tradition of the Slavic tribes.